kukuku0517/tempSpeechRepo/README.md

 [enable the Google Speech API for your project](https://cloud.google.com/speech/docs/getting-started).
 You must be whitelisted to do this.

-### Set Up to Authenticate With Your Project's Credentials
+### Set Up to Authenticate With Your Project'query Credentials

 This Android app uses JSON credential file locally stored in the resources. ***You should not do this in your production app.*** Instead, you should set up your own backend server that